Quasi-pole inflation in metric-affine gravity: Conclusions

 \section{Conclusions}

 We studied a new class of inflationary models in the framework of metric-affine gravity.
 Such a class exhibits the inflaton, $\phi$, non-minimally coupled with the Holst invariant $\tilde {\cal R}$ via a function, $\tilde f(\phi)$.
 If such a function becomes zero at a certain value $\phi=\phi_0$ (see eq. \eqref{eq:zero}) and it is very steep at that point (i.e. $M_P \tilde f'(\phi_0) \gg 1$, see eq. \eqref{eq:fp:big}), then the canonically normalized inflaton potential always features an exponential plateau, regardless of the shape of the original potential $V(\phi)$.
 The inflationary predictions in such a region are equivalent to the ones of Starobinsky inflation.
-Such a mechanism can be very attractive for inflationary model building, particularly if the Planck-ACT \emph{tension} \cite{AtacamaCosmologyTelescope:2025nti,Ferreira:2025lrd,Balkenhol:2025wms} is solved in favour of the first.
+Such a mechanism can be very attractive for inflationary model building, particularly if the Planck-ACT \emph{tension} \cite{AtacamaCosmologyTelescope:2025nti,Ferreira:2025lrd,Balkenhol:2025wms} is solved in favour of the first or if the reheating temperature is low enough so that $N_e \sim 70$ \cite{Drees:2025ngb,Zharov:2025zjg}.